 The number of traffic deaths in the state of Ohio could hit a record low this year.
 For the first time in the history of the state’s records, the number of deaths this year could be below 1,000.

 According to the Ohio State Highway Patrol, up until this Monday, the total number of fatalities is 823 in Ohio.
-This is the lowest number up until this date since 2011 when the total deaths at the end of the year was 1,016.
+This is the lowest number up until this date since 2011 when the total deaths at the end of the year were 1,016.

 The peak of traffic fatalities in Ohio was 1939 when the number was 2,778.
 Thankfully there have been countless improvements to safety and better construction techniques have been utilized since then.